PayGov-Dev/PayGov-Embedded-API/API_DOCUMENTATION.md

 - Internal agency use with controlled access
 - Testing and development environments
 - Known and trusted users
-- Desktop applications that generate HTML files dynamically

 For public-facing web integrations with many users, consider generating forms server-side with credentials stored securely in environment variables or configuration management systems.

 ---
 ## 11. Examples Directory Structure

-This repository contains working HTML examples that can be opened directly from your desktop:
+This repository contains working HTML examples that can be opened directly:

 ```
 examples/